UCLA vs. Arizona NCAA Football Odds, Plays and Insights | October 9, 2021

 Over/Under Insights

-- UCLA and its opponents have combined to put up more than 61 points in three of five games this season.
+- UCLA and its opponents have combined to score more than 61 points in three of five games this season.

 - Arizona's games have yet to go over 61 points this season.

-- The two teams combine to average 52.4 points per game, 8.6 less than the total in this contest.
+- The 59.6 combined points per game that these two squads have allowed this season are 1.4 fewer than the 61 total in this contest.

-- This contest's total is 1.4 points greater than the 59.6 these two squads combine to allow per game this season.

 - The Bruins and their opponents have scored an average of 63.5 points per game in 2021, 2.5 more than Saturday's total.

-- The 61 total in this game is 7.7 points higher than the 53.3 average total in Wildcats games this season.
+- The 53.3 PPG average total in Wildcats games this season is 7.7 points fewer than this game's over/under.

 UCLA Stats and Trends

-- This season, the Bruins won ATS in their only game as a favorite of 16 points or more.
+- The Bruins have been favored by 16 points or more once this season and covered the spread.

-- UCLA's games this year have hit the over two times in five opportunities (40%).
+- UCLA's games this year have gone over the total in two out of five opportunities (40%).

-- UCLA is 3-1 against the spread and 3-1 overall in games when it scores more than 31 points.
+- UCLA is 3-1 against the spread and 3-1 overall this season when the team puts up more than 31.0 points.

-- In games that UCLA churns out more than 363.8 yards, the team is 3-2 against the spread and 3-2 overall.
+- UCLA is 3-2 against the spread and 3-2 overall when the team churns out over 363.8 yards.

-- The Bruins have three giveaways this season, while the Wildcats have three takeaways .
+- The Bruins have three turnovers this season, equal to the number of takeaways for the Wildcats.

 - Find the latest spread and moneyline odds for UCLA at SISportsbook.